-Gresham House Renewable Energy VCT1 plc (VCT) is a Venture Capital Trust established under the legislation introduced in the Finance Act 1995 and is domiciled in the United Kingdom and incorporated in England and Wales under the Companies Act 2006.
+Gresham House Renewable Energy VCT2 plc (VCT) is a Venture Capital Trust established under the legislation introduced in the Finance Act 1995 and is domiciled in the United Kingdom and incorporated in England and Wales (Company No. 07378395).
 The Company's principal activity is that of a VCT which invests in renewable energy investments.
 The registered office of the Company is The Scalpel 18th floor, 52 Lime Street, London, EC3M 7AF.
 Its share capital is denominated in Pound Sterling (GBP) and consists of Ordinary Shares and 'A' Shares.